Richard E. Cole: Post raid

 After the raid, Cole remained in China and flew C-47 Skytrains to transport supplies from Burma to China over the dangerous Himalayan mountains known as The Hump, from May 1942 to June 1943.
 He later served with the 5th Fighter Group in Tulsa, Oklahoma, from June to October 1943.

 Cole then volunteered for Project 9, which was the birth of the Air Commandos.
-He served as an original Air Commando in the Transport Section of Project 9 in the CBI Theater.
+He served as an original Air Commando in the Transport Section of Project 9 in the China Burma India (CBD) Theater.
 They took part in the Invasion of Burma, where they invaded with gliders, built a couple of airfields behind Japanese lines, which was the beginning of the march from northeastern India by the ground forces to retake Burma.
 Cole served with the Air Commandos from October 1943 until he returned to the United States in June 1944.

 His next assignment was as an Army Air Forces plant representative and acceptance test pilot at Wichita, Kansas, from June 1944 to October 1945, and then as officer in charge of the training section at Victorville Army Air Field, California, from October 1945 to November 1946.
 Cole went on terminal leave beginning November 13, 1946, and left active duty on January 11, 1947.